KIT-HYD/geostatistics_lecture/exercises_solutions/kriging/README.md

 ## Task 10

-*Note: This task is more difficult than the others.*
+*Note: This task has higher difficulty.*

 Use your best parameter set for the spherical model to interpolate the data in `artifical.csv`.
 Conduct a small sensitivity analysis for the variogram parameters.
 Test at least 10 different values for each variogram parameter, each within a range of possible values (each of the 10 values should still yield a useful variogram).
-Judge the performance either by the interpolation result (visual inspection), or make a leave-of-out cross validation.
+Judge the performance either by the interpolation result (visual inspection), or make a leave-one-out cross validation.

-That means you will only run `ordinary_krige.m` for each observation in the sample.
+That means you will run `ordinary_krige.m` for each observation in the sample.
 Omit each point from the kriging but use its coordinates as x and y parameter.
-Then the diviation of the real z to the one yielded by the function can be interpreted as an *interpolation error*.
+Then the difference of the real z to the one yielded by the function can be interpreted as an *interpolation error*.